COMMERCIAL CONSTRUCTION COSTS IN PORTLAND: 2026 Guide for Developers & Property Owners

 4. CLEAR SCOPE DEFINITION | Prevents change orders during construction.

-WHY CONSTRUCTION COSTS KEEP RISING
+WHY CONSTRUCTION COSTS KEEP RISING?

 Several long-term trends are impacting commercial construction: